The Strategic Lead Transport

 The Chair questioned the HIA, as this would feature heavily in the design.
 He asked when the Task Force would be able to see this document.
 The Strategic Lead Transport Development replied that an item would be coming to the July Task Force when Members could talk about it with officers from the Public Health team.

-The TCAG Representative provided an update from the Thames Crossing Action Group (TCAG) as HE had been in communication and stated they were starting pumping works south of the river which would run until late August.
-The TCAG Representative also stated that HE had announced they would be boring 700 holes in 400 locations south of the river, and had invited the TCAG to view the works.
+The TCAG Representative provided an update from the Thames Crossing Action Group (TCAG) as HE had been in communication and stated they were starting pumping works north and south of the river which would run until late August.
+The TCAG Representative also stated that HE had announced they would be boring 700 holes in 400 locations north and south of the river, and had invited the TCAG to view the works.

 The Chair then drew Members attention to page 18 of the agenda and asked how the project would be funded.
 The TCAG Representative replied that she believed that HE would be funding the project entirely through public money, which had not been allocated yet.
 The Chair mentioned that the deadline for central government funding was October 2019, and this would not be open again for another 5 years.
 He felt that if HE could not meet this deadline, then the scheme could not go ahead as planned.
 The TCAG Representative commented that the A303 at Stonehenge were in the same process, but were at examination phase, and could prove to be a good comparator.
 The TCAG Representative asked if the cordoned model only provided traffic modelling for the proposed route C3.
 The Strategic Lead Transport Development replied that it provided a baseline for the current proposal of LTC.